The Scottish Government defines nuisance calls as:

 This means a nuisance call is one where

-- you didn't ask them to call you
+- you did not ask them to call you

 - they try to sell you or tell you about something